amadeuswolfkang/nuke-stats/README.md

-# nuke-tracker
+# nuke-stats

-This project was bootstrapped with create-react-app.
+nuke-stats is a web page hosting my d3 visualizations.

-Sandbox for d3 visualization.
-For learning.
+The project was bootstrapped with create-react-app.